NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

       alluxio://RM_hostname:19998/s3 s3a://<S3_BUCKET>/<S3_DIRECTORY>
    ```

-   for other filesystem, please refer to [this site](https://www.alluxio.io/)
+   For other filesystem, please refer to [this site](https://www.alluxio.io/)

 6. Start Alluxio cluster.